puppetlabs/iac/_posts/2020-01-29-Introduction_to_the_IAC_Team.md

 Sometimes, as part of the planning documentation we may need to outline a test plan more formally, but this should ultimately be translated in to RSpec unit and acceptance tests.
 This means that on every code change and PR, we can quickly be alerted to breaking changes.

-### Prioritisation of Work
+### Prioritization of Work
 Work is prioritised by a number of factors.
 Product Management will have an influence over a lot of the work we undertake and they have many factors to consider.
-One key component that drives work prioritisation is feedback from the IAC team itself.
+One key component that drives work prioritization is feedback from the IAC team itself.
 We like to be very interactive with the Puppet Community contributors and understand what they require.
 We will often bring feedback from the community to our stand-ups and more global meetings with Engineering and Product Management.
 Through this feedback we're trying to ensure that the user experience is as close to the requirements of the people using and contributing to the product.